Quick Answer

 Write the trigger so finance and legal can apply it the same way every time.
 Identify which invoice due date controls, what event turns the charge on, and what notice or cure steps apply.
 Do not lock in a grace period, percentage, or daily amount until you verify what fits the contract context.

-If an invoice remains unpaid for more than [add grace period after verification] after the due date stated on the invoice, and after any required notice under this Agreement, Client will pay [add jurisdiction-appropriate amount logic after verification] as a pre-agreed estimate of the reasonable administrative and financing costs caused by the delayed payment.
+If an invoice remains unpaid beyond the grace period verified from the contract and counsel after the due date stated on the invoice, and after any required notice under this Agreement, Client will pay the amount or formula verified from the governing jurisdiction, contract, counsel, and source records as a pre-agreed estimate of the reasonable administrative and financing costs caused by the delayed payment.
 The parties intend this amount as compensation for anticipated loss, not as a penalty.
-[Add any notice, cure, or invoicing mechanics after verification.]
+Any notice, cure, or invoicing mechanics must be verified from the contract and counsel before use.

 Do not start with a number and reverse-engineer a rationale.
 Start with repeatable cost categories, then keep the support in your deal file.